a91quaini/intrinsicFRP/README.md

 i.e., it consistently selects the useful factors.
 More precisely, the probability that the factors selected by the estimator are indeed useful factors tends to 1 as the sample size tends to infinity.

+[@feng2020taming] propose a three-steps testing procedure that evaluates the contribution to cross-sectional pricing of any new factors on top of a set of control factors.
+The third step is a OLS regression of average returns on the covariances between asset returns and the new factors, as well as the control factors selected in either one of the first two steps.
+The first stwo steps consists in (i) a Lasso regression of average returns on the ovariances between asset returns and all control factors and (ii) a Lasso regression of the covariances between asset returns and the new factors on the ovariances between asset returns and all control factors.
+The second selection aims at correcting for potential omitted variables in the first selection.

 ### Model misspecification distance